vivsarraf/Milwaukee-Property-Price-Predictor-Dashboard/README.md

 |   └── Data Cleaning and MongoDB Import                            # Jupyter ntoebook file used for importing data and cleaning before MongoDB creation
 ├── Images
 |   ├── Architecture diagram                                        # PNG image about project architecture
-|   ├── coafficient - p value                                       # Feature correlation table summarizing how sale price changes for each input feature and their significance
+|   ├── coefficient - p value                                       # Feature correlation table summarizing how sale price changes for each input feature and their significance
 |   └── feature importance
+|── Presentation Slides - Milwaukee Property Listings Dashboard.pdf # Presentation slides about this Milwaukee properties dashboard and price prediction in pdf format
 ├── README.md                                                       # README file describing purpose, repo contents, setup requirements, and architecture of the project
 └── requirements.txt                                                # List of required libraries to install for app to work
 ```